dwolnicki/efi/README.md

 ## Weatherapp

-Application is avaiable under URL: http://weathercast.dwolnicki.net:8000/
+Application is deployed in AWS and available under URL **http://weathercast.dwolnicki.net:8000/**

 ### Prerequisites